• Skip to primary navigation

 • ½ cup milk or cream

-• 1 bunch fresh herbs of your choice, finely chopped
+• 1 handful fresh herbs of your choice (parley or basil are mine)

 • 1 cup baby spinach leaves

 1. Heat oven to 180 degrees.
-Line a 20 x 30 cm lamington tin with baking paper with sides overhanging.
+Line a 20 x 30 cm baking tray with baking paper with sides overhanging.

 2. Sauté the onions, garlic and bacon in a frypan until onions are translucent.
-Add the leftover vegetables and stir to combine.
+Add the leftover vegetables/meat and stir to combine.
 Transfer to the prepared tin.

 4. Bake in the oven for 25 minutes, or until top is golden and frittata is set.